sedostheatre/sedos.co.uk/input/events/open-swimprov.md

 **July 2026** | There will be no Jam in July.

-**4 August 2026** | Simprov with guest acts First Time Tales and George And Sam Are Lost.
+**4 August 2026** | Simprov with guest acts First Time Tales and George and Sam Are Lost.

 ![](/assets/georgeandsamarelost-horizontal.jpg)